devervalue/orderbook/docs/src/src/PairLib.sol/library.PairLib.md

 ### matchOrder

+Update the token balances of the maker based on the order type

 Matches a new order against existing orders in the order book

 *The calculation depends on whether the taker order is a buy or sell order*

 *The fee is calculated in basis points (1/100 of a percent)*

+*For buy orders, update quote token balance; for sell orders, update base token balance*

 *This updates the volume at the price point in the order book*